 Conclusion

 The study focused on the level and influencing factors of early childhood developmental status among children aged 3 and 4 years from rural and urban areas of Bangladesh.
-A strong impact of the child’s age, region, division, mother’s education, wealth index, religion, childhood education program, nutritional status, supervision and child punishment on the child’s developmental status was detected.
 In Bangladesh, many children had developmentally on track came from highly educated mothers, initiatives should be taken to enlarge the mothers in higher education.
 Children in the poorest wealth status group of the countries are the most in need of assistance to reach their full development potential, the poorest group of Bangladesh are mostly in developmental delays.
-Early childhood diseases and the frequent of health complexity of children are some of the significant risk factors for developmental delay, we should be more careful about this problem.
 Lack of nutrition of a child interrupts the development, mothers or caregivers should be aware about that.
 In this study, nutritional balanced children are more developmentally on track than the poor nutritional child.
 The early learning setting procedures or pre-school learning could be a valuable step towards reducing the developmental delay, it also helps a child to make good results in a primary education program.
 To guarantee that children in Bangladesh realize their full developmental potential, a better understanding of the relationship between risk factors and early development, as well as measures to promoting parents' involvement in their children's learning, development, and health, is required.
 To improve the knowledge basis for what can successfully impact childhood development and schooling on health outcomes and inequities, more research is needed.
 This additional evidence will help public health officials address early childhood development and education as socioeconomic determinants of health.

 Declarations